-This week the New York Times Magazine for the confidence they showed in assigning this story, Gold Mania in the Yukon, about Shawn Ryan and Cathy Wood, whose discoveries have launched a new Klondike stampede.
-On the surface this piece on the new Yukon Gold Rush looks like a classic tale of pluck and luck, but the deeper reality is that Shawn and Cathy used some big changes in the world around them to solve a mystery that had been around for more than 100 years: where did the great placer deposits of the Klondike gold rush come from?
+I’m grateful to the New York Times Magazine for the confidence they showed in assigning this story, Gold Mania in the Yukon, about Shawn Ryan and Cathy Wood, whose discoveries launched a new Klondike stampede.
+On the surface, a classic tale of pluck and luck.
+Shawn and Cathy used some big changes in the world around them to solve a mystery that had been around for more than 100 years: where did the great placer deposits of the Klondike gold rush come from?
 Two isolated prospectors, who started out picking wild mushrooms for cash in the burned forests around Dawson City, find evidence of gold worth billions of dollars.

 Constant revolutionizing of production, uninterrupted disturbance of all social conditions, everlasting uncertainty and agitation distinguish the bourgeois epoch from all earlier ones.
 All fixed, fast frozen relations, with their train of ancient and venerable prejudices and opinions, are swept away, all new-formed ones become antiquated before they can ossify.
 All that is solid melts into air, all that is holy is profaned, and man is at last compelled to face with sober senses his real condition of life and his relations with his kind.

 That’s Karl Marx, of course.
-What makes gold different from mushrooms, and from all other commodities, is that gold actually signifies safety, protection from risk.
+And yet makes gold different from mushrooms, and from all other commodities, is that gold actually signifies safety, protection from risk.
 Underlying my story is this contradiction.
-Gold, the “safest” asset, has a price as volatile as fear.

 Writing about Shawn and Cathy’s discovery made me ask myself: if gold can’t really protect us, what can?
 While my piece is a story about gold, it is also a story about a marriage, love, partnership, and about the fragile miracles of cooperation that allow us to accomplish difficult things.
 Although I enjoy being a magazine writer, I suspect that the full dimensions of this story ultimately requires a format more sympathetic to melodrama.
 The 24 hour summer sun and the dark winter noontimes, the flow of water (and of snow in that fatal avalanche), the almost musical boasting and gossiping; these could be a kind of stage for the contradictory desires associated with both gold and love.